faiz [dot] my

 In research, I am primarily interested in solving complex inferential HCI problems involving large high-dimensional data using machine learning techniques, possibly in real-time.
 My current research revolves around the use of sensor data, particularly from wearables, smartphones, internet-of-things (IoT) and prototype sensing devices to model and infer human interactions implicitly.
 The end goal is to establish transparent interactions techniques that can be used to improve the quality and subsequently enhance standard human-device interactions.

-On a different note, I am a road cycling enthusiast.
+On a different note, I am a road cycling enthusiast and a casual runner.
 I am currently affiliated to amateur Bukit Jelutong Cycling Club (BJCC) and Glasgow Malaya Cycling Club (GMCC).
 I do my long rides mostly on the weekend and on Zwift on every other weekday evenings.
 I race occasionally whenever time permits me to do so.
-I am on Strava in case you are wondering how slow am I on the bike.
+I do most of my runs during the weekdays.
+I am on Strava in case you are wondering how slow am I on the bike and when I am on my feet.

 Feel free to drop me an email at mfaizuddin [at] unikl.edu.my to discuss about academic matters, PhD positions, research collaboration, consultation or organising a group ride.